guillermoroblesjr/if-true/README.md

 # if-true.js

 A way to legibly structure heavily nested conditional statements.

+<p>When the business can't
+make up their minds on what they want or you just have a ton of logic to execute before taking a specific path, if-true.js can help take off some of the mental load when staring at complex if-else statements.</p>

 <a href="http://guillermoroblesjr.github.io/if-true.js/">View a live example here</a>